 FERPA – The Basics

-FERPA or the Family Educational Rights and Privacy Act is a law that was passed in 1974 aimed at protecting student privacy.
-It must be kept top of mind for elementary, middle and high schools as it can also affect school funding received from the U.S. Department of Education.
+FERPA, or the Family Educational Rights and Privacy Act, is a law that was passed in 1974 aimed at protecting student privacy.
+It must be kept top of mind for elementary, middle, and high schools as it can also affect school funding received from the U.S. Department of Education.

 Who Needs to Worry about FERPA?

 Additionally, school administrators also have to oversee contracts that the school has with any organizations that may have access to student records.
 In 2020, with the shift to virtual education, this has come up with new technology providers now supporting schools.
 While FERPA demands prior written consent before any student information is shared, it does carry an exception where a third party is offering an extension of the school’s educational services.
 However, schools should ensure any providers meet the exception criteria before contracting.
-In addition, in those contracts, school should ensure there are clauses covering confidentiality of protected information, and safe disposal of said information upon termination of the agreement.
+In addition, in those contracts, the school should ensure there are clauses covering the confidentiality of protected information and the safe disposal of said information upon termination of the agreement.